Decebalus: Second Dacian war

 Decebalus had no intention of remaining subject to Rome, or giving up his lost territory.
 As soon as he was able to, he took revenge on those who had supported Rome.
 He annexed territory from the Jazyges and violated the peace treaty by re-arming and receiving refugees and deserters from Roman territory.
 He also restored his fortifications.
 This time, Decebalus did not wait for Trajan to strike.
 In 105 he authorised a direct attack on the newly occupied Roman territory, probably the fortress at Banat.
 The attack seems to have taken Trajan and the Senate by surprise.
 Trajan immediately travelled north to review fortifications.

 Meanwhile, Decebalus continued to disrupt Roman positions with guerrilla attacks.
 He also developed a plan to assassinate Trajan by using Roman auxiliaries who had defected to the Dacians to infiltrate the emperor's camp.
 The plot failed.
 However he succeeded in capturing one of Trajan's senior officers, Pompeius Longinus, whom he tried to use as a hostage to bargain with Trajan.
-Longinus took poison to avoid being used.
+Longinus took poison to avoid being so used.

 Trajan, meanwhile, was building a large force for a full-scale invasion.
 Decebalus tried to negotiate a peace settlement, but Trajan demanded that Decebalus surrender himself, which he refused to do.
-Decebalus' allies among the surrounding tribes seem to have deserted him at this point.
+Decebalus's allies among the surrounding tribes seem to have deserted him at this point.
 Trajan launched a direct attack on the Dacian capital, Sarmizegetusa.
 After a long siege of Sarmizegetusa and a few skirmishes in the nearby region, the Romans conquered the Dacian capital.
 Decebalus managed to escape with his family.
 He and his remaining supporters continued a guerrilla campaign in the Carpathian mountains.

 Death

 Decebalus was hunted down and finally cornered by Roman detachments seeking his head.
 Rather than being captured only to be exhibited and humiliated at Rome, Decebalus committed suicide by slashing his own throat, as depicted on Trajan's Column (spiral 22, panel b).

 It is likely that he killed himself as a Roman cavalry scout named Tiberius Claudius Maximus from Legio VII Claudia was approaching.
-He was probably still alive when Maximus reached him, as is claimed on Maximus' funerary stele discovered at Gramini in Greece.
+He was probably still alive when Maximus reached him, as is claimed on Maximus's funerary stele discovered at Gramini in Greece.
 Maximus is presumably the figure seen on Trajan's column reaching out to Decebalus from his horse.

-Decebalus' head and right hand were then taken to Trajan in "Ranisstorum" (an unidentified Dacian village, perhaps Piatra Craivii) by Maximus, who was decorated by the emperor.
+Decebalus's head and right hand were then taken to Trajan in "Ranisstorum" (an unidentified Dacian village, perhaps Piatra Craivii) by Maximus, who was decorated by the emperor.
 The trophy was sent to Rome where it was thrown down the Gemonian stairs.
-Tiberius Claudius Maximus' tomb cites two occasions where the legionary was decorated for his part in the Dacian wars, one of which being the acquisition of Decebalus' head.
+Tiberius Claudius Maximus's tomb cites two occasions where the legionary was decorated for his part in the Dacian wars, one of which being the acquisition of Decebalus's head.